 Northeast of Suncheon Bay, Naganeupseong Fortress is home to a fortified village, inhabited since the 14th century.
 It takes about 40min to drive from Boseong.

 Naganeupseong was designed to resist Japanese invasions, frequent in these fertile plains of Jeollanam-do province.
-It is a very beautiful place, still alive, since its 110 houses are still occupied today.
-And although the village today relies heavily on tourism to continue to exist, it has retained an authentic charm, with its thatched-roof houses sheltered behind a thick stone wall.
+It is a very beautiful place, still alive since its 110 houses are still occupied today.
+Although the village today relies heavily on tourism to continue to exist, it has retained an authentic charm, with its thatched-roof houses sheltered behind a thick stone wall.

 How to get to Boseong Green Tea Fields?

 The easiest way to get to Boseong Green Tea Fields is by car.
 That way you can also see more of the Jeolla region and its surroundings.
 It will take you about 5h to drive to Boseong from Seoul.

 If you are traveling as a group, it could make sense to hire a driver for the day with a van.
 You can do so here.

 Getting to Boseong Green Tea Fields by Public Transportation

 But for those who wish to take public transport the best option would be to take the train to the nearby town of Suncheon then take the inter-city bus to Boseong bus station (check schedule and book tickets here).

 From Boseong Bus Station, take a taxi or the local bus that runs from Boseong to Gunhak every hour.
 And get off at Daehan Dawon stop.

 For more convenience, we strongly recommend staying as close to the tea plantations as possible.
 There are more options in the town of Suncheon, but we feel you would miss out on the whole countryside experience.